Academic Hospital Neuwittelsbach Munich

 Do doctors specialize in the treatment of rheumatism?

-Doctors treat rheumatological diseases with a high success rate according to German and world standards.
-Therapy consists of the latest medications with hormonal and monoclonal antibodies, anti-inflammatory cryotherapy, minimally invasive arthroscopy and a thriving individual rehabilitation program.
+According to German and world standards, doctors treat rheumatological diseases with a high success rate.
+Therapy consists of the latest medications with hormonal and monoclonal antibodies, anti-inflammatory cryotherapy, minimally invasive arthroscopy, and a thriving individual rehabilitation program.

 Is treatment for the elderly available at the hospital?